arneish/parallel-PCA-openmp/README.md

 The first line of the input file contains `M` followed by `N`.
 The second line contains elements of matrix `D`.
 All the values in one line are space separated.

 #### Output Specification
 Your program should perform SVD and PCA on the given input and store the results in the variables given in the program.
-We will check the correctness by calling the funstions from the program.
+We will check the correctness by calling the functions from the program.
 You should compute following matrices and values:
 - U : M x M real matrix (to be computed by SVD)
 - SIGMA : M x N diagonal matrix of positive real numbers ( to be computed by SVD)
 - V_T : N x N real matrix (to be computed by SVD)
-- K : number of coulmns (features) in reduced matrix D_HAT
+- K : number of columns (features) in reduced matrix D_HAT
 - D_HAT : reduced matrix (to be computed by PCA)

 Refer to `lab2_omp.h` for more details. **Your program should not output anything on `stdout`.**